Horatio Clare: Literary career

 In 2017 Chatto & Windus published Icebreaker – A Voyage Far North, the record of a journey around the Bothnian Bay with the Finnish government's icebreaker Otso.
 It was the New Statesmans Book of the Year, and The Economist commented: 'Light fills his writing...
 Mr Clare is a great enjoyer – of people, landscape, and above all of language.'
 Icebreaker was shortlisted for the Wales Book of the Year Award 2017.

 Clare's 2019 book The Light in the Dark: A Winter Journal is an exploration of the highs and lows of the British winter, acclaimed by critics for its emotional power.
-'As travel writer, nature writer, memory retriever and, I would add, prose-poet of mesmerising lyricism, Horatio Clare is a celebrant and observer of what is lovely, less lovely and sometimes, thankfully, absurd in the world,' wrote Juliet Nicolson in The Spectator.
+'As travel writer, nature writer, memory retriever and... prose-poet of mesmerising lyricism, Horatio Clare is a celebrant and observer of what is lovely, less lovely and sometimes, thankfully, absurd in the world,' wrote Juliet Nicolson in The Spectator.

 Heavy Light: A Journey Through Madness, Mania and Healing appeared in 2021, published by Chatto & Windus.
 The work describes Clare's own breakdown, sectioning, psychiatric treatment, and recovery.
 The Daily Telegraph judged it 'game changing' for its insights into the causes, course and treatment of breakdown.
 'What a gift,' wrote Megan Andrew in The Sunday Times, 'having such an articulate agent, reporting back from the far edges of the mind.'

 In 2024 Penguin Life published Your Journey Your Way – The Recovery Guide to Mental Health, a study of new treatments and approaches to mental health recovery.
 The Observer judged it 'a generous and deeply researched guide to navigating mental health care'.
 It was a Sunday Times Best Self-help Book of 2024.